Tip Card: Out and About

 Read the tips below, then download the printable card to share with friends and family.

-Tip 1: Protect yourself from the sun—and sunscreen
+Tip 1: Find the right sunscreen

 Many sunscreens contain hormone-disrupting chemicals that are bad for us and for aquatic life.
 Look for ones with non-nanoized titanium dioxide or zinc oxide, and avoid ones with 3-(4-methylbenzylidene)-camphor (4-MBC); octinoxate/octyl- methoxycinnamate (OMC); homosalate (HMS); and oxybenzone.